ADVANCED EMERGENCY CARE COURSE OVERVIEW

-Any non-patroller wishing to attend this course needs to contact the Training Manager regarding their eligibility to enrol.
+Any non-patroller wishing to attend this course needs to contact the Training Manager regarding eligibility to enrol.

-PREREQUISITE: As this is an Advanced Emergency Care course, all candidates must hold a current qualification HLTAID003 Apply First Aid or equivalent to enrol in this course.
+As this is an Advanced Emergency Care course, all candidates must hold a current qualification:

 - Download and study the ASPA Advanced Emergency Care manual

-face-to-face course component in order to provide a sound understanding of the theory associated with advanced first aid.
+face-to-face course component to provide a sound understanding of the theory associated with advanced first aid.
 The pre-course work is a significant component of the AEC course.

-The course has four components:
+The course has three components:

-- Completion of pre-course E-Learning work
+- Completion of pre-course e-Learning work

 - Attendance for the entire duration of the course

-- Practical competencies including CPR/AED, Conscious and Unconscious casualty
+- Practical competencies including CPR/AED, Conscious and Unconscious Casualty

-- HLTAID001 Provide Cardiopulmonary Resuscitation
+- HLTAID009 Provide Cardiopulmonary Resuscitation

-- HLTAID003 Provide first aid
+- HLTAID011 Provide first aid

-- HLTAID006 Provide advanced first aid
+- HLTAID014 Provide advanced first aid

-- PUAEME003C Administer oxygen in an emergency situation
+- PUAEME003 Administer oxygen in an emergency

-- PUAEME005A Provide pain management
+- PUAEME005 Provide pain management